 The Invasive Plant Program operates in partnership with the City of Calgary ‘Community Stewardship for Biodiversity’.
 We thank the many organizations that have supported this project through providing funding and/or volunteers.

-We would like to especially acknowledge the Program’s major funders, Alberta Conservation Association, RBC Blue Water Project, and the Land Stewardship Centre of Canada.
+We would like to acknowledge the Program’s major funders over the last ten years: Alberta Conservation Association, RBC Blue Water Project, and the Land Stewardship Centre of Canada.

 Click on the ‘volunteer’ link below for details of activities planned for this year.
 If you would like to get involved contact Sarah at firstname.lastname@example.org